 MongoDB Charts is native, document-aware tool that enables you to create and share visualisations of your MongoDB data, without needing to move it into other systems or leverage third-party tools.
 It’s the fastest and easiest way to get insights into your operational data, in real time.

-The BI Connector presents a regular SQL interface to MongoDB, enabling you to use MongoDB as a data source for your existing BI and analytics platforms such as Tableau, Looker, SAP Business Objects, PowerBI, Qlik, and more.
+The Atlas SQL Interface presents a regular SQL interface to MongoDB, enabling you to use MongoDB as a data source for your existing BI and analytics platforms such as Tableau, Looker, SAP Business Objects, PowerBI, Qlik, and more.
 You can seamlessly create the visualizations and dashboards that will help you extract the insights and hidden value in your multi-structured data, blending it with other enterprise data sources to create a complete view of your business.

-Beyond the backend, MongoDB Mobile and Realm brings your data and the power of the document model to your mobile and IoT devices.
+Beyond the backend, Atlas App Services and Realm brings your data and the power of the document model to your mobile and IoT devices.
 With local access to your data using a familiar query language, your apps run faster, and keep on running – even when disconnected from the network.
-Realm and Realm Mobile Sync keeps the data in MongoDB Atlas and all your devices in sync.
+Realm and Atlas Device Sync keeps the data in MongoDB Atlas and all your devices in sync.
 DocumentDB offers no mobile solution and so developers must use another database technology (such as SQLite) and write bespoke, complex solutions to map between different data models and sync with the backend database.